nasa/Common-Metadata-Repository/bootstrap-app/README.md

 2. Check the status for a 'COMPLETE' state
 3. Finalize the reshard process with the following API's below.

-IMPORTANT: Only reshard one index at a time.
+***IMPORTANT***: Only reshard one index at a time.
 Make sure you start, status, and finalize a reshard process COMPLETELY before resharding the next index.

 ### Start Resharding
 Starts the resharding process to create a new index with the given number of shards and copies